brunobadac/BrunoBadac/README.md

 # Bruno Gomes

-Technical Artist with a background in VFX, compositing, and Unreal Engine.
-Currently studying Software Development in the UK, focusing on Python, C++, and pipeline tools.
+Technical Artist with a background in VFX, compositing, and Unreal Engine, currently studying Software Development in the UK.
+Interested in pipeline tools, automation, real-time workflows, and immersive technologies.

-## Interests
-- Unreal Engine
-- Real-time workflows
-- Pipeline tools and automation
-- Technical Art
-- Immersive and interactive experiences
-- VFX and real-time pipelines

 ## Skills
 - Python